Skip to content

 How hard is Hart Fell?

-Can I bring my dog up Hart Fell?
+Can dogs go up Hart Fell?

-Is there mobile signal on Hart Fell?
+Will I get phone signal on Hart Fell?

 Reliable signal at the Beef Tub lay-by; usable throughout the ridge